 |English||3-6||ENG 101 - English Composition and one additional English course may be required|

 |Additional Courses||The above listed requirements should be regarded as general requirements and students must be aware of additional required or recommended classes of individual institutions by referring to the links above.|

 Students can work with their academic advisors to plan their course requirements for their major.
 If you are a science major it is less likely that your pre-med science requirements will conflict with your major requirements.

 Summer School Courses

 Pepperdine offers many summer school courses.
 It is an excellent time for pre-med majors to catch up on general education courses or explore an overseas program.
 The only science class regularly offered in summer school is Chemistry 121 but sometimes Physics 203 is offered.
 More information about summer classes at Seaver can be found at http://seaver.pepperdine.edu/summerschool/.

 Courses for the Medical School Admission Test (MCAT)

-The Medical College Admission Test (MCAT) is a standardized test consisting of four parts: essays (one part) and three multiple-choice tests (verbal reasoning, physical sciences, and biological sciences) (one-part each).
-In order to prepare for this test we recommend taking the basic requirements (one year each of general chemistry, organic chemistry, physics and biology) listed above but also add some others depending on your major, high school preparation, standardized test taking ability, etc. It is advisable to include both human physiology and genetics courses in the biology courses and biochemistry in the chemistry courses you take.
-All of these classes should be taken by spring or summer of your junior year when the MCAT must be taken if you plan on attending medical school immediately following graduation.
+The Medical College Admission Test (MCAT) is a standardized test consisting of four parts.
+In order to prepare for this test we recommend taking the courses listed above.
+It is advisable to include both human physiology and genetics courses in the biology courses and biochemistry in the chemistry courses you take.
+For success on the MCAT exam, these classes need to be taken before taking the MCAT.
+It's common to take the MCAT in the spring or summer of your junior year.

 For more information on the MCAT, please see: https://www.aamc.org/students/applying/mcat/